-FOR THE FIRST COAST.....direct effects from "Sandy" will be strong & gusty north to northwest winds -- offshore now, in other words.
+FOR THE FIRST COAST.....it still looks like direct effects from "Sandy" will be strong & gusty northeast winds through early Sat. that becomes offshore -- from the N/NW -- later Sat.-Sun.
 This is a "glorified" Nor'easter for the First Coast:

 * windy: The tropical storm warning has been extended north to St. Augustine, but this will be very borderline.
-I personally doubt sustained winds of 39 mph will be attainable as far north as St. Johns Co. & the local watch & warning will soon be cancelled.
-Winds through Sat. evening will average 20-35 mph with gusts 40+ mph along the coast...15-30 mph along the I-95 corridor with gusts between 30 & 40 mph...15-25 mph with gusts to 30 mph from near Highway 301 to I-75.
-As we get breaks in the overcast skies, winds will actually increase some (due to "mixing" in the atmosphere).
+I personally doubt sustained winds of 39 mph will be attainable as far north as St. Johns Co.
+Winds through Sat. averaging 20-35 mph with gusts 40+ mph along the coast...15-30 mph along the I-95 corridor with gusts between 30 & 40 mph...15-25 mph with gusts to 30 mph from near Highway 301 to I-75.

-* isolated power outages but not widespread nor long-lasting
+* sporadic power outages but not widespread nor long-lasting

 * very rough seas & surf

 * a very high & dangerous rip current risk